-- 1993 Jaunt began operating out of its current operations facility in southeastern Charlottesville. - 1994 Jaunt was recognized by the Community Transit Association of America with the National Community Transportation System of the Year Award. - 1999 Jaunt received the Outstanding Public Transportation System Award for Non-Urbanized Areas from the Virginia Transit Association. - 2004 Jaunt completed an expansion of its facility. - 2006 Jaunt expanded its service into Buckingham County. - 2008 Jaunt unveiled a new logo and corporate branding. - 2010 Jaunt initiated service into Culpeper and Madison Counties, with a new route providing service for medical appointments linking Culpeper County and Charlottesville with a stop in Madison County. - 2011 Jaunt was one of several rural transit services recognized for being a leader in innovative practices as documented in the Transportation Cooperative Research Program (TCRP) Synthesis 94.
+- 1993 Jaunt began operating out of its current operations facility in southeastern Charlottesville. - 1994 Jaunt was recognized by the Community Transit Association of America with the National Community Transportation System of the Year Award. - 1999 Jaunt received the Outstanding Public Transportation System Award for Non-Urbanized Areas from the Virginia Transit Association. - 2004 Jaunt completed an expansion of its facility. - 2006 Jaunt expanded its service into Buckingham County. - 2008 Jaunt unveiled a new logo and corporate branding. - 2010 Jaunt initiated service into Culpeper and Madison counties, with a new route providing service for medical appointments linking Culpeper County and Charlottesville with a stop in Madison County.

+- 2011 Jaunt was one of several rural transit services recognized for being a leader in innovative practices as documented in the Transportation Cooperative Research Program (TCRP) Synthesis 94.
 Specifically highlighted was Jaunt's innovation in its mobility manager program (started in 2009) to maintain close coordination with human service agencies.

-- 2013 Jaunt experienced service reductions based on a changing funding landscape.
-Service in Fluvanna and Louisa was initially lost this year.
-HB2313 and the 2013 General Assembly session's Senate Bill 1140 (transit performance metrics) provided Jaunt with funding to enable a restoration of some service cuts. - 2015-2016 Nelson County and Louisa service adjustments continued, with some services (grocery shopping connection) in the Woodsedge and Crozet community discontinued due to a depleted grant.
+The mobility manager program has since been suspended due to loss of grant funding. - 2013 Jaunt experienced service reductions based on a changing funding landscape.
+Service in Fluvanna and Louisa was initially reduced this year.
+HB2313 and the 2013 General Assembly session's Senate Bill 1140 (transit performance metrics) provided Jaunt with funding to enable a restoration of some service cuts. - 2015-2016 Nelson and Louisa counties service adjustments continued, with some services (grocery shopping connection) in the Woods Edge and Crozet communities discontinued due to a depleted grant.
 Over time, Jaunt has expanded its offering of commuter services.
-The 29 Express Route began in May of 2016 and connects Forest Lakes and Holleymead with UVA and Downtown Charlottesville. - 2018 Jaunt completed a renovation to its headquarters building and then a renovation to its garage and maintenance facilities the following year (2019). - 2019 Jaunt launched the long anticipated Crozet CONNECT service connecting the community of Crozet with UVA and downtown Charlottesville.
-This service was launched alongside the CONNECT commuter brand, which was extended to include the 29 express and existing commuter services in Nelson and Buckingham.
+The 29 Express Route began in May 2016 and connects Forest Lakes and Hollymead with the University of Virginia (UVA) and downtown Charlottesville. - 2018 Jaunt completed a renovation to its headquarters building. - 2019 Jaunt launched the Crozet CONNECT service connecting the community of Crozet with UVA and downtown Charlottesville.
+This service was launched alongside the CONNECT commuter brand, which was extended to include the 29 Express and existing commuter services in Nelson and Buckingham.
+Jaunt also began renovations to its garage and maintenance facilities. - 2020 Jaunt undergoes rebrand and assumes operation of Greene County Transit. - 2021 Jaunt launches new website and welcomes Ted Rieck as CEO.

-Since 1975 Jaunt has cumulatively provided over 9,000,000 trips, traveled over 58,000,000 miles, and provided 2.8 million service hours on behalf of the jurisdictions it serves, enhancing the mobility choice for public, agency clients, senior citizens, and people with disabilities.
+Currently, Jaunt provides over 330,000 regional passenger trips, traveling over 2 million miles and providing 115,000 revenue service hours on behalf of the jurisdictions it serves, enhancing the mobility choices for the public, agency clients, senior citizens, and people with disabilities.